xdanieldzd/G15Map/README.md

 G1.5Map
 =======

-A rudimentary viewer for the Pokemon Gold/Silver Spaceworld 1997 prototypes (debug builds) found in May 2018.
+A rudimentary viewer for the Pokemon Gold/Silver Spaceworld 1997 demos/prototypes (specifically, the debug builds) found in May 2018.
 Expect bugs, just like in the games themselves.

 Acknowledgements
 ================